 State of Florida Department of Education

-Northwestern Christian University has filed to operate under authorization, as a degree granting institution through exemption, by the Florida State Board of Independent Colleges and Universities under Section 1005.06 (1) (f), FLA Statutes.
+Northwestern Christian University has filed to operate under an authorization, as a degree-granting institution through exemption, by the Florida State Board of Independent Colleges and Universities under Section 1005.06 (1) (f), FLA Statutes.
 The state, like other states, does not require regional accreditation or any other form of accreditation for our Christian educational programs.